 QPR Suicide Prevention Training

-The two-hour course is being offered, via Zoom, the first Wednesday of each month, beginning December 1, from 12–2 and 5–7 pm.
-The course will run through May 2022.
+The two-hour in-person course will be offered on May 3, 2022 from 4 p.m to 6 p.m in the Upper Hermann Conference Room.
 For more information, please contact Sullivan 180’s Mental Health Program Manager Jenny Sanchez at JSanchez@Sullivan180.org.
 To register, click here.

 –Question…the person about suicide